 When done by an acupuncturist, acupuncture is safe at every stage of pregnancy.

 Pericardium Six (Pc6), or Inner Gate is a lovely acupuncture point for so many conditions.
 During the first trimester, many people have nausea, vomiting, and heartburn.
-Acupuncture or acupressure on pericardium six can be a great way to hold on to your breakfast.
-But morning sickness doesn't just happen in the morning, it can last 24/7.
-Morning sickness wrist bands hold pressure on pericardium six.
+Acupuncture or acupressure on pericardium six can be a great way to reduce nausea and vomiting.

 You can find this acupuncture point two fingers widths above the crease in your wrist and between the two tendons on the center of your forearm.